NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Mountain Quake.md

 * * *

 You stomp, shaking the earth beneath you.
-Creatures on the ground within a 20-foot emanation take damage equal to your Strength modifier (minimum 0), which they can resist with a Fortitude check save against your class DC.
+Creatures on the ground within a @Template\[emanation|distance:20\] take damage equal to your Strength modifier (minimum 0), with a Fortitude check save against your class DC.
 On a failure, they also fall [[Conditions/Prone|Prone]].
 After you use this action, you can't use it again for 1d4 rounds.

 * * *

 **Special** If you have this feat, the Dexterity modifier cap to your AC while using Mountain Stance increases from +1 to +2.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*